 The study aimed to look at all possible factors that could affect the bankability of a cord blood sample, particularly ones that can be adjusted to increase the likelihood of samples being banked.
 Some of the factors considered included placental size, weight of the baby, APGAR scores, the amount of liquid infused in to the mother during the delivery, and the delivery method.

 Size and delivery method matters

 The researchers looked at 869 cord blood samples banked over 15 years, from 1999 to 2015.
 All babies were born after 35-weeks of gestation, and the cord was clamped 60 seconds after birth.
 Only samples with a total volume of 91mL (milliliters) were included in the final analysis.

 Also, only samples with more than a billion cells were processed and cryopreserved.
-In agreement with previous research, they found a link between higher placental weight and vacuum-assisted vaginal deliveries.
-The likelihood of having more than a billion cells per sample (and the bankability) was higher with bigger placentas and with vacuum-assisted delivery.
+In agreement with previous research, the the researchers found higher placental weight and vacuum-assisted delivery were linked to an increased likelihood of having more than a billion cells per sample.

-They also found a link between bankability and the amount of liquid administered to the mother.
-The bankability decreased by about 30%, with each 500mL of liquid infused.
+They also found a link between bankability and the amount of liquids (e.g. saline solution, blood transfusion) administered to the mother.
+The bankability decreased by about 30% with each 500mL of liquid infused.
 It was hypothesized that hemodilution, where the number of cells is diluted or reduced due to an increase in the amount of liquid, may be responsible.